 In the case of a defined contribution model, provision is made for the payment of a pension from the available capital in the event of an old-age pension being due.
 In the event of occupational disability, the occupational disability pension is based on regular benefit payments made from 30% of the available coverage capital, with this occupational disability pension being transferred to an old-age pension in the same amount upon the party concerned reaching the age as of which an old-age pension may be paid.
 The pension paid to surviving dependents amounts to 30% of the pension of the beneficiaries.
-If the employment relationship is terminated prior to the occurrence of a benefit event, 95% of the coverage capital plus 95% of the volatility reserve will be paid out.
+If the employment relationship is terminated prior to the occurrence of a benefit event, the vested amount will be paid out pursuant to Article 6c para.
+1 of the Betriebspensionsgesetz (BPG; Company Pension Act).

-When benefits are paid out for occupational disability, a large portion of the available premium reserve is forfeited in such models in favour of the technical account balance of the investment and risk sharing group.
+When benefits are paid out for occupational disability, a large portion of the available life/health insurance provision is forfeited in such models in favour of the technical account balance of the Deckungsstock of the occupational group insurance.
 If no benefit event occurs with regard to occupational disability within a calculation period, the beneficiary (entitled) receives a technical premium ("negative risk premium"), due to the fact that had he received benefits relating to occupational disability, he would have lost a portion of the available coverage capital.
 This premium is credited to the beneficiary (entitled) and thus results in an increase in future benefits.
 In order to be able to reach the level of old-age pension benefits anticipated for such a rate, negative risk premiums must be credited.

 However, it is a prerequisite that a corresponding number of cases of occupational disability occur, as this is the only way in which the necessary capital will be freed up to finance these negative risk premiums.
 If these cases of occupational disability do not occur, there will therefore be systematically negative technical account balances.

-If the employment relationship is ended before a benefit event occurs, in such models the premium reserve will basically be paid out (depending on the method, administrative expenses and volatility reserve might be considered).
-This benefit amount is therefore clearly higher than in the case of occupational disability.
+If the employment relationship is ended before a benefit event occurs, a considerably higher benefit will be due under such models than in the case of occupational disability.

-The subjective risk that the individual beneficiary could influence the amount of benefits received by applying for an occupational disability pension or for payment of a vested amount is not excluded in standard pension company contracts and is also not a risk that can be easily excluded (proof of "non-occupational disability" in the case of vested benefits).
+The subjective risk that the individual beneficiary could influence the amount of benefits received by applying for an occupational disability pension or for payment of a vested amount is not excluded in standard occupational group insurance contracts and is also not a risk that can be easily excluded (proof of "non-occupational disability" in the case of vested benefits).

 Even assuming that the subjective risk could be excluded, it should nevertheless be noted that using the normal invalidity probabilities for the assessment of negative risk totals is problematic from an actuarial perspective.
 These probabilities were constructed for the risk case and cannot therefore simply be applied without further ado extensively and systematically to the complementary risk.
 In particular, the fact that the generally applied invalidity probabilities are known to be influenced by labour market effects and tend to be too high among those age groups close to pensionable age in particular means that their application is not appropriate from an actuarial perspective.
-Separate calculation of positive and negative risk premiums in the technical account balance, even if the subjective risk is excluded, is also required for due diligence reasons vis-à-vis all beneficiaries within one investment and risk sharing group.
+Separate calculation of positive and negative risk premiums in the technical account balance, even if the subjective risk is excluded, is also required for due diligence reasons vis-à-vis all beneficiaries within the Deckungsstock of the occupational group insurance scheme.